-Looking to serve the needs of the customer
+Striving to serve the customer’s needs

-Creating a framework for telemetry
+Creating a framework for custom telemetry

 - Part A: System.
 These fields are defined by and automatically populated by the Logging Library on the local system where events are produced.
-There might be some fields that the Logging Library would need to get from the caller, but most of the time the values populate automatically.
+There might be some fields that the Logging Library would need to get from the caller, but most of the time, the values populate automatically.
 Examples include Users, ClientDeviceIp, and EventDateTime.

 Extending apps for telemetry

 To capture data effectively using the prescribed taxonomy, we created extensions to integrate into apps that were being developed.
 These extensions allowed us to set standards for telemetry data across multiple apps, which made it easier to query data and present it from the perspective of the customer experience.
 The extensions were created to be business-group agnostic.
-We have used them for sales apps, but they can be integrated into any app.
+We’ve used them for sales apps, but they can be integrated into any app.

 - Web Extensions.
-Provides templates to trace business process events and feature usage events in a standardized way for web applications.
+Provides templates to trace business process events and feature-usage events in a standardized way for web applications.

-For apps that can’t be extended, logging and telemetry data (log files, database info, and other data sources) are ingested from the application source location.
-This process is managed and executed using Azure Data Factory to automate the ingestion process on an app-by-app basis.
+For apps that can't be extended, logging and telemetry data (log files, database info, and other data sources) are ingested from the application source location.
+This process is managed and executed by using Azure Data Factory to automate the ingestion process on an app-by-app basis.